antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 at night.
 On the property, there's a perilously large staircase that extends to nowhere, a footbridge that intentionally bounces as you cross a dry creek and a highly toxic cactus that rests on his desk.
-One of Mr. Johnson's guiding principles in architecture is the concept of "Safe Danger"; the idea that we are most engaged when we can take risks in a safe environment.
+One of Mr. Johnson's guiding principles in architecture is the concept of "safe danger"; the idea that we are most engaged when we can take risks in a safe environment.

 Testing provides an environment for developers to take risks safely to produce